DUI Immigration Status Overview

 Call or email today to schedule your consultation.

-DUI & Immigration Status
+Affect of DUI Conviction on Immigration Status

 In most cases, a DUI charge, reckless driving, and other aggravating factors do not lead to immigration action.
 Immigration action occurs based on the intent as specified in the Immigration and Nationality Act.
 In other words, immigration consequences only occur if the act committed was a crime of moral turpitude.
 A DUI arrest is not usually considered a criminal offense because there is a lack of criminal intent.

-A charge of driving under the influence might, however, have an impact on your immigration status, and this applies to green card and visa holders.
+A charge of driving under the influence might, however, have an impact on your immigration status, and this applies to a green card and visa holders.
 For instance, a DUI conviction can negatively reflect on the “good moral character” requirement.
 A DUI charge would also appear on your criminal record.

 You may need to address it in the future as you seek visa renewal, adjustment of status to a lawful permanent resident, or naturalization.